preactjs/preact/follow-ups.md

 - Always assign a number to `_vnodeId` (not null, use 0 to clear?)
 - Consider converting Fragment (and other special nodes, e.g. root, Portal, context?) to be numbers instead of functions with special diff handling

-  - One benefit of using numbers for Roots/Portals is that a portal could be created with a `null` \_parentDOM prop and still be marked as a root type.
+  One benefit of using numbers for Roots/Portals is that a portal could be created with a `null` \_parentDOM prop and still be marked as a root type.
   Particularly, this is useful for Suspense and would remove the need for the call to `getParentDom` in `Suspense.render`

+  With the above suggestion, remember to update getParentDom, getDomSibling, etc. to handle a `null` `_parentDom`

 ## Suspense follow ups